horia141/jupiter/docs/concepts/workspaces.md

 In the CLI app you can:

-* Create a workspace when creating an account in the web app of via `jupiter init`
+* Create a workspace when creating an account in the web app of via `thrive init`
 * Set the name via `workspace-update` or editing the name in the web app.
 * Change the default project from the `Settings` section of the right-hand side menu or via `workspace-change-default-project` in the CLI.